 A large proportion of my time is obviously spent resting, which isn’t exactly what I like, although there are ways to make it more bearable.
-I grew up in the countryside and was lucky to have that peaceful, relaxing environment during my early years with M.E.
-I now share an apartment with my mum in a quiet town on the south coast, and love nothing more than dozing off to the sound of gentle waves receding over pebbles.
-I adore watching things grow and bloom; we have a variety of houseplants, along with a flourishing balcony garden, and you’ll always find a vase of fresh flowers on display.
+I grew up in the Sussex countryside and was lucky to have that peaceful, relaxing environment during my early years with M.E.
+I later moved to a quiet town on the south coast, and loved nothing more than dozing off to the sound of gentle waves receding over pebbles.
+I now share an idyllic cottage with my mum in a historic village located in the High Weald.
+I adore watching things grow and bloom; we have a variety of houseplants, along with a flourishing garden, and you’ll always find a vase of fresh flowers on display.
 I enjoy crime fiction (paperbacks and audiobooks), working my way through The Sunday Telegraph, or lusting over the latest copy of Vogue!
 I love films, especially black and white classics, along with television documentaries and dramas.
-My pride and joy is a Wurlitzer jukebox, which has an eclectic mix of rock, blues, jazz, soul and classical music.
+I enjoy listening to the BBC World Service, and I have an eclectic taste in music.
 I can spend days, weeks or months housebound, so these little pleasures really do make a huge difference.

 Most of my time online is spent working on M.E.
 Support, so it’s important to switch the laptop off and enjoy some ‘me’ time.
-I adore walking when able, or just breathing in the fresh air from the comfort of my wheelchair.
+I adore walking when able, especially with my furry nephew & niece (cockapoos Hugo & Rua), or just breathing in the fresh air from the comfort of my wheelchair.
 The promenade is the perfect place for me; I can take a short stroll to one of the beachfront cafés and watch the world go by.
+I tend not to write much about matters of the heart, although I do have someone very special in my life.
 I look forward to spending time out with my brother Stuart, even if it’s just a drive though the countryside in his sports car.
 I have shared interests with my dad and value any time we’re able to spend together.
 I don’t get to see my friends as much as I’d like, so catching up over lunch is always a real treat.
 I enjoy looking around small local events or visiting beautiful historic places.
 I occasionally manage to get away for a few days, which is always a real boost, even if it does take weeks to recover!
 Photography is a great passion of mine, so I get such pleasure in capturing these moments, sharing the photos with loved ones and occasionally exhibiting them.

 What are your hopes for the future?

 My parents worked hard to improve their lifestyles, and I always valued everything they provided me with as a child.
 They supported me well into adulthood and this has made me appreciate things even more.
 I do wonder where the road would’ve taken me had I not become ill, although I’ve never had any grand plans.
 I adore my little indulgences, but I like a simple life and have ordinary hopes for the future.
 It would be lovely to have my own home one day, with a little garden that I could turn into a relaxing oasis, and using my skills in some form of work to pay the bills.
-In the not so distant future, I’d like to pass my driving test (I’ve taken lessons over the years but it’s been incredibly draining) as a car would give me more freedom.
 I would like to be well enough to socialise a little more, forming friendships and experiencing new things.
-I tend not to write much about matters of the heart, although I do love someone; it’s taken a lot of anguish to let my guard down, so only time will tell where that might lead.
 I haven’t been abroad for a long time, due to a combination of health and finances, so it would be wonderful to finally take a trip somewhere.
 I am an animal lover and would like my own pet for companionship, with the benefit of adding routine to my day.
 It is important to set yourself goals and make plans to improve your life.

 Do you have a bucket list?
 What is on the top of the list to do?